Sounds too good to be true? Read On…….

 Canapes – olives, raw nut and seed butters, raw nut cheeses, avocados, shitake mushrooms – all of these ingredients can be incorporated to make tasty treats that also pack a powerful nutritional punch!

-Main Courses – Traditional turkey has recently come into its own as a superfood!
-Packed with protein, low in fat and full of nutrients, particularly vitamins B3, B6 and B12 and essential minerals.
+Main Courses – Traditional turkey has recently come into its own as a superfood, it is packed with protein, low in fat and full of nutrients - particularly vitamins B3, B6 and B12 and essential minerals.
 For the veggie or vegan guests try a juicy nut loaf with all the trimmings – let’s not forget the cranberry sauce, cranberries are packed with phytonutrients, are anti-inflammatory and antioxidant.

 Desserts – Supercharge your sweet course with an array of superfruits and superfruit powders; apricots, dates, figs, goji berries, inca berries and mulberries are brimming with antioxidants.
 Seeds can be added to your Christmas puddings and cakes, chia seeds in particular are great as an egg replacement should you need to cater for vegan guests, not only that they contain an abundance of omega 3 essential fatty acid.